- Students with disabilities on Professional Courses in Trinity College Dublin

 Level 1: Professional Learning Education Needs Summary - PLENS

 At Disability Service registration, usually on entry students are provided with supports such as examination and academic reasonable accommodations.
 Level 1 should apply to all new entrants on professional courses who are unsure of any need for placement supports, or who need to discuss supports with the course placement co-ordinator.
 The LENS report will state the following:

 Level 2: Placement/Internship Planning

-Student carries out a detailed needs assessment and identifies any reasonable accommodations required to assist them in successfully completing their placements.
+Step 1 - Student carries out a detailed placement Needs Assessment and identifies any reasonable accommodations required to assist them in completing their placements.
 A draft Placement Learning Education Needs Summary report (PLENS) is sent to the student’s portal in my.tcd.ie and the placement co-ordinator.
 The student is encouraged to discuss these reasonable accommodation recommendations with the placement co-ordinator of their course to ensure these are appropriate and available on their upcoming placement.
 If reasonable accommodations are agreed and confirmed to the Disability Service, the PLENS will be finalised and sent to the student and the placement co-ordinator.
-If there is a need to have a meeting with the placement site and the Disability Officer, either party can activate a meeting at this stage.
+If there is a need to have a placement meeting with the course, the placement providers, and the Disability Officer, any party can activate a meeting at this stage – see step 2.